Lemoncode/bootcamp-devops-lemoncode/03-cd/01-jenkins/00-instalando-jenkins/readme.md

     jenkinsci/blueocean # 10
 ```

 1. Specifies the Docker container name for this instance of the _jenkinsci/blueocean_ Docker image.

-2. Removes the Docker conatiner instance when it is shut down.
+2. Removes the Docker container instance when it is shut down.

 3. Runs the Docker container in the background.